Belleville, New Jersey: Local government

 Belleville is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Council-Manager form of New Jersey municipal government.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of a seven-member Township Council, of which the mayor and two members are elected at-large and one each is chosen from four wards, with elections held on a non-partisan basis as part of the May municipal election.
 Members are elected in even-numbered years to serve four-year terms of office on a staggered basis, with the four ward seats up for vote together and the two at-large seats and the mayoral seat up for vote two years later.

-As of 2025, the mayor of Belleville is Michael A. Melham, whose term of office ends June 30, 2026.
-Members of the Belleville Township Council are Deputy Mayor Thomas Graziano (at-large; 2026), Vincent Cozzarelli (Ward 3; 2028), Naomy De Peña (at-large; 2026), Diana Sorice Guardabasco (Ward 4; 2028), Tracy Juanita Muldrow (Ward 1; 2028) and Frank Velez III (Ward 2; 2028).
+As of 2026, the Mayor of Belleville is Frank Vélez III, whose term of office ends June 30, 2030.
+Members of the Belleville Township Council are Deputy Mayor Tracy Juanita Muldrow (Ward 1; 2028), Michelle Rodriguez (at-large; 2030), Danyale Wells (at-large; 2030), Thomas Graziano (Ward 2; 2028) Vincent Cozzarelli (Ward 3; 2028), and Diana Sorice Guardabasco (Ward 4; 2028).

 The Township Manager is Brian Banda.